lionelclement/Elvex/README.md

 In the end, **Elvex** generates texts in Natural Language that accurately mirrors the input while adhering to the grammar's syntactic and lexical rules.

-Although it is an Artificial Intelligence program, **Elvex** doesn't rely on massive training data in neural networks.
+While **Elvex** is an Artificial Intelligence program, it operates without the need for extensive neural network training data, and its processes are fully deterministic, devoid of any randomness.

 License
 -------